marq24/ha-fordpass/README.md

 > [!CAUTION]
 > Negative potential consequences of an action.
 -->
+> [!NOTE]
+> Even if this integration was initially forked from [@itchannel and @SquidBytes](https://github.com/itchannel/fordpass-ha), the current version is a complete rewrite and is __not compatible__ with the __original Fordpass integration__.
+>
+> I have been continuously working on improvements of the integration in the past month, especially on the compatibility with the latest Home Assistant versions and apply clean code standards.
+I hope this effort will make it much easier for other developers to understand how the communication with the Fordpass backend works and how to extend/adjust the integration in the future.
+>
+> This is a __cloud push integration__, which means that the data is pushed from Ford backend systems to Home Assistant via a websocket connection — so you receive data as it changes. __No polling__ (in a certain interval) __is required anymore__.
+>
+> It would be quite gentle if you could consider supporting the development of this integration by any kind of contribution — TIA

 [![hacs_badge][hacsbadge]][hacs] [![github][ghsbadge]][ghs] [![BuyMeCoffee][buymecoffeebadge]][buymecoffee] [![PayPal][paypalbadge]][paypal] [![hainstall][hainstallbadge]][hainstall]

+> [!NOTE]
+> My main motivation comes from the fact that I own a Ford Mustang Mach-E 2023, and I wanted to have a Home Assistant integration that just works with my car.
+I will focus on the features that are available for electrical vehicles, but of course I will try not to mess up the features for petrol or diesel vehicles.
+[If you like to support me with this challange: Please see also the _I need you_ section](https://github.com/marq24/ha-fordpass#i-need-you)

 > [!WARNING]
 > ## Disclaimer — The use of this HA integration could lead to a (temporary) lock of your Fordpass account.